LC-MS analysis

 Limitations of LC-MS

 LC-MS is a destructive technique, as samples are ionized and broken apart during the latter half of the analysis.
-It also has a slower throughput than some less complicated techniques, such as GC-MS. Certain solutions and contaminants can affect the results gathered from LC-MS and therefore may not be suitable for testing.
+It also has a slower throughput than some less complicated techniques, such as GC-MS. Certain solutions and contaminants can affect the results gathered from LC-MS and may therefore not be suitable for testing.
+If the target analytes are fluorescent (e.g., certain vitamins or melatonin), the highly selective fluorescence detector used in HPLC-FLD can be chosen instead to minimize interference from contaminants or the solvent.

 What is liquid chromatography-tandem mass spectrometry (LC-MS/MS)?